“We got that b-roll!”

 Shooting individual b-roll shots is pretty easy.
 You just set up the camera, point it at something and hit the record button.
 Then move to another spot, point the camera at something else and hit record.
 Lather, rinse, repeat.
 It doesn’t take much thinking or creativity, and you’ll be finished in minutes.
 The problem is that your b-roll won’t really help you tell a story, not in any meaningful way at least.
 Your shots probably won’t capture important details.
 And you certainly won’t have shots that can be edited into a logical sequence.
 The solution, of course, is to think sequentially before and during production.
 No shot is an island.
 Each shot is one shot within a sequence of shots.
 And an effective news story contains multiple b-roll sequences, just like a good movie contains dozens of compelling scenes that are skillfully edited together.

 Planning sequences: You need to plan b-roll sequences before you pick up the camera.
 Do it when you’re writing the pitch for an enterprise story.
 Think about all the scenes you’ll need to make the story visually compelling.
-Make a shot list or a compose a storyboard.
 If you’re running out to cover breaking news or spot news, visualize possible shot sequences on the way to the location.
 Once there, you’ll have to record your shots quickly as the action happens, reacting to events and anticipating what will happen next.
 So find out as much as you can about the location (indoors or outdoors); the time of day when the action is taking place; the people involved (how many and what will they be doing); and finally, the tools, props and other objects that will be used at the location.

 Planning even further, you also need to know exactly what kind of action will be happening.
 Will the people be performing a variety of tasks?
 Will they be moving from one place to another?
 Will they be mostly stationary and repeating the same movements over and over again?
 Or will the location be unpopulated?
 What if it’s a quiet spot in the woods?
 With this in mind, let’s take a closer look at a few basic rules for shooting b-roll sequences.